Mark Zuckerberg on why the world needs Facebook and the ‘Fifth Estate’

 He also acknowledged the dangers of Facebook being used to target users with misinformation, like the way it was used by the Russian government to mislead voters and create division between U.S. citizens during the 2016 election in order to get Donald Trump elected president.

-Facebook has been criticized in recent weeks for its unwillingness to take down an ad from Donald Trump’s re-election campaign, an action that drew fire from Elizabeth Warren’s presidential campaign and demand from Joe Biden’s campaign that the ad be removed.
+Facebook has been criticized in recent weeks for its unwillingness to take down an ad from Donald Trump’s re-election campaign, an action that drew fire from Elizabeth Warren’s presidential campaign and a demand from Joe Biden’s campaign that the ad be removed.
 To prove a point about Facebook’s problematic political ad guidelines and standards, the Warren campaign intentionally published a Facebook ad with falsehoods.
 Zuckerberg called political ads an important kind of speech.

 “We don’t fact check political ads, and we don’t do this to help politicians, but because we think people should be able to see for themselves what politicians are saying.
 For the same reason, if content is newsworthy, we also won’t take it down even if it would otherwise conflict with some of our standards,” he said.
 “Now, I know many people disagree with this.
 But in general, I don’t think it’s right for a private company to censor politicians or the news in a democracy.
 And we are not an outlier here.
-You know the other major internet platforms in the vast majority of media, also run these same ads.”
+You know the other major internet platforms in the vast majority of media also run these same ads.”

 2016 Trump presidential campaign officials credited its approach to targeted Facebook ads as integral to its win, and early analysis has found that the Trump campaign currently leads all other candidates in online ad spending on Facebook, Google, and other platforms.